Navrojsekhon/FInal-Assignment/Wifi.md

 ---

 ## **Step 3: Access Router Settings**
-1. Connect your laptop to the router via Ethernet.
+1. Connect a laptop to the router using Ethernet (recommended for initial config).
-2. Open cmd.
-3. Type command **ipconfig**
-4. Then, note the default gateway address.
-5. Open a web browser.
-6. Enter the router IP(Default Gateway).
-Usually it is `192.168.0.1` or `192.168.1.1`).
+2. On Windows: Open Command Prompt and run `ipconfig` to find the **Default Gateway** address (the router IP).
+3. Open a browser and enter the Default Gateway (commonly `192.168.0.1`, `192.168.1.1`, or `192.168.1.254`).
-7. Log in using the default credentials (printed on router label).
+4. Log in using the default admin credentials printed on the device label.

 <img width="464" height="500" alt="3" src="https://github.com/user-attachments/assets/e887a1e2-3420-466f-a470-f5fc9ae0fbed" />